oracle-livelabs/goldengate/ogg-json/ora-to-json/ora-to-json.md

     </copy>
     ```
     ![asynch-output-npm](./images/asynch-output-npm.png " ")
-4. Insert change data to the document for testing.
+4. Enter the following command to insert Change Data to the document:
     ```
     <copy>
     sqlplus / as sysdba << EOF